murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 ### The Flaming Fist
 The Flaming Fist are a band of mercenaries that was hired by Port Nyanzaru in the Amnian Independence War, 11 years ago.
 In return they got a base in Fort Beluaran.
 Additionally, they lay a claim to all treasures found in the jungle.
 If you want to hunt for treasure in the jungle, you need a charter from the Flaming Fist and share part of the loot, or they will (forcefully) take everything.

 There is currently a detachment of the Flaming Fist stationed in/near **Mezro**.
 They patrol the waters and have their base in the North West area of the city.
+We encountered a patrol of them led by **Lt.
+Kess Veldro**.
+An **Antimagic Field** popped up during the fight, and they seemed to feel sick from it.
+They also were carrying crazy magic items that dissolve when they leave Mezro.
+This is a result of the curse on Mezro, that ties everything to the city.

 ---